-NAVY JROTC I (NJROTC) 79130
+NAVY JROTC I (NJROTC) 79130 NAVY.

 79131

-Grades 9-12 1 Credit
+Grades 9-12 1 Credit Grades :

-This course is a study of basic naval orionand government, leadership skills, welln ess and fitness, and
+This course is a study of basic naval orientation, citi and government, leadership skills, wellness and fitne This co

 This course is a study of basic naval orientation, citizenship and government, leadership skills, wellness and fitness, and first aid.
 The curriculum includes two areas of study: (1) the Cadet Field Manual with an introduction to military drill, uniforms, military customs and courtesies, and (2) the Introduction to NJROTC with the history of JROTC, citizenship, and laws-authority-responsibility.
 Cadets will study leadership skills, behavioral sciences, motivation and relationships.
 Cadets will have a balanced program of instruction in wellness including building health skills through exercise, nutrition, and lifetime planning.